alexmadeathing/dilate/README.md

 * `0b1010001` D2-undilated becomes `0b1101`
 * `0b1000001001` D3-undilated becomes `0b1011`

-This libary also supports a limited subset of arthimetic operations on dilated integers via the standard rust Add, Sub and AddAssign, SubAssign operater traits.
+This libary also supports a limited subset of arthimetic operations on dilated integers via the standard rust operater traits.
 Whilst slightly more involved than regular integer arithmetic, these operations are still highly performant.

 # Supported Dilations
 For more information on the supported dilations and possible type